 You must keep two crucial things in mind when it comes to data confidentiality:

-- How to prevent hackers from getting access into your system
+- How to prevent hackers from getting access to your system

 - How to prevent your employees from exposing sensitive information